RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

-Importantly, the times and baselines can be provided either as unique values, with the intention that their cartesian outer product should be used (i.e. the combination of each provided time with each baseline), or as full length-Nblt arrays (if you don't require all combinations).
-While this behaviour can be inferred, it is best to set the ``do_blt_outer`` keyword to ``True`` or ``False`` to enable this.
+Importantly, the times and baselines can be provided either as unique values, with the intention that their cartesian outer product should be used (i.e. the combination of each provided time with each baseline), or as full length-Nblts arrays (if you don't require all combinations).
+While this behavior can be inferred, it is best to set the ``do_blt_outer`` keyword to ``True`` or ``False`` to enable this.
 Let us for example create an unusual object with 4 times and 4 baselines, where each baseline observed one time each.
 This case is ambiguous without the